COVID-19 cases up in Georgia

 The information was recently updated on a special website stopcov.ge created by the Georgian government.

-Four people died of COVID-19 in the country, while 5,015 people remain under quarantine and 573 patients are in inpatient care.
+Five people died of COVID-19 in the country, while 5,223 people remain under quarantine, and 573 patients are in inpatient care.

 Georgian health officials again call on everyone to stay home and keep social distancing to avoid further spread of COVID-19, the report said.